An Open Letter to the Problem Solvers

 Reacting out of emotion makes us look like fools, especially when the whole story is released, which contradicts our original perception.

 Be quick to listen, slow to speak & slow to anger.
 (James 1:19)

 Whitewashing the actions of one side or the other is also supremely idiotic and only leads to more division.
 There are never excuses for wrong actions, but context is an essential component that should guide our judgment.

 If we are not willing to recognize all wrongs in a specific situation, we have no hope to move forward.
 Everyone will just continue to DEFEND.

 They will defend their perspective (pro-cop vs. anti-cop), their politics (republican vs. democrat), their social stance (black lives matter vs. all/blue lives matter), and even their race (black vs. white).
 But these attempts at justice are one-sided and will only lead to more division, rioting, and uneducated rhetoric (of which both sides have become experts).

 People are crying for justice; at least that is the word people are chanting and writing on posters.
 But there is a funny thing about justice, it exposes ALL of the uncomfortable truths that society likes to ignore.

 If we open ourselves up to justice, we will see the ugly underbelly of our enemies, but we also invite the world to gaze at our own shortcomings and glaring inconsistencies as well.

-Justice acknowledges a police officer's brutality as well as a criminals destructive choices.
-Justice exposes the WHOLE truth, not just the "convenient truth" that supports our narrative.
+Justice acknowledges a police officer’s brutality as well as a criminal’s destructive choices.
+Justice exposes the WHOLE truth, not just the “convenient truth” that supports a particular narrative.
 Justice is blind and knows no favoritism, neither for state nor citizen.
 But justice takes time, because instant justice is uninformed and imbalanced and therefore not fair.

 Revenge is what people are really calling for.
 Vengence is what the mob desires.
 Their justified anger has led them to this desperation.